 The first computer game titles from Avalon Hill were released later in 1980.

-The second version of Computer Bismarck, from 1980, this is the only title from SSI that only featured printed artwork on the front cover, the back being completely blank.
+The second version of Computer Bismarck, from 1980, this and the first version of Computer Ambush were the only titles from SSI that only featured printed artwork on the front cover, the back being completely blank.

 The first version was released in a thicker box (Computer Ambush was released in the same way)

 Both of these decided not to show up for today’s photoshoot, I’ll add them as I uncover them.

 To create the artwork for Computer Bismarck, Saekow used a stationary camera; his roommate who worked at a magazine company, helped him sneak in after hours to use its camera.
 Saekow’s cousin then handled printing the packaging.
 Without any storage for the complete products, Billings stored the first 2,000 boxes in his bedroom.
 In February 1980, he distributed 30,000 flyers to Apple II owners and displayed the game at the Applefest exposition a month later.
 He also purchased a full-page advertisement for the Apple II version in the March 1980 issue of BYTE magazine, which mentioned the ability to save a game in progress as well as play against the computer or another person.
 The advertisement also promised future support for the TRS-80 and other computers.